sara-nl/clouddocs/surfcursus-part-B-2015-Oct-15.markdown

 ### <a name="4.-Scale-up-to-a-multicore-VM"></a> 4.
 Scale-up to a multicore VM

-In this section, we will run the same example on a four-core VM, using the exact same image, the *Cursus Image*.

-#### Edit the Template

 The HPC Cloud is offered as an Infrastructure as a Service (IaaS).
 That allows you to give your Virtual Machines (VMs) the form that you need them to have.
+In this section, you will run the same Mandelbrot example on a *four-core* VM, using the exact same image, the *Cursus Image*.
+To scale-up your VM to use multiple cores you need to:

+>
+* Edit your Template.
+* Re-instantiate a VM from the modified Template.

+#### Edit the Template

 You can customise your VMs by editing the templates you instantiate the VMs from.

-* In order to edit an existing template, under the Virtual Resources menu, choose the `Templates` item.
+* In order to edit your existing template, choose the `Cursus Template` item and then *Update* buttons on the top right.
-* Click on the *Cursus Template* to edit.
-Extended information about that image will be displayed within two tabs: Info and Template.
-* Above this extended information area, there are 3 buttons.
-One of them says Update.
-If you click there, you will be able to edit the template: this the *Wizard mode*.
 * In the *General* tab edit the number of CPU and VCPU as:
   * CPU: **4**
   * VCPU: **4**
-* Whenever you are finished customising your template, make sure you click on the green Update button so that your changes are actually saved.
+* When you are done, click on the green *Update* button so that your changes are actually saved.

 That was it.
 From now on you will get a 4-core VM running using the same *Cursus Image* (where the mandelbrot example is saved).